JackBro/imm_engine/README.md

 In demo folder, every subfolder inlude a signle demo.
 The compile option see bat_tool\1.bat.
 * **init_d3d**: Basic windows draw empty.
-* **simple_secene**: The current work (see Released Demo).
+* **simple_secene**: A very simple scene draw 4 basic geometrics.
-Assets of this demo are absent in the repository, not recommond to compile currently, the hello world script is in development.
+This program is same as the Released Demo, but the Demo assets are absent.

 Runtime Folder Tree:
 --------------------